ruthodeo/Pewlett-Hackard-Analysis/README.md

 #Pewlett-Hackard Analysis

-##Overview of the analysis: Explain the purpose of this analysis.
+##Overview of the analysis:

 Pewlett-Hackard is a big company that have many employees, some employees are starting to retire and the management  wants to be preparate for the future.
 For that reason he ask to help him to analyse and determine the number of retiring employees selecting by birth of date, by title, by name, by date to date and who employeers are elegible to participate in the mentorship program that hey offer.

-##Results:
+###Results:

+1. It is surprising that the more amount of retirement of employees are on the more high areas such as Senior Engineer, Senior Staff, Engineer and staff, followed by techniqye Leader and Assitant Engineer.
-1. number of employees that are on the list for retirement are in total 90, 398
+2. The number of employees that are on the list for retirement are in total 90, 398
+3. The titles that aplied to works as mentoring are : Staff, Technique leader, Senior Staff , Senior engineer and Engineer.

        SELECT emp.emp_no, emp.first_name, emp.last_name,
              ti.title, ti.from_date, ti.to_date